Data privacy statement on the use of SWICA websites and concerning Emails

 Users can at any time assert their rights to their personal data in the context of the personal data processing set out in this data privacy statement.

 To exercise these rights, SWICA requires a written request with a copy of an official ID:

 10.2 Questions and making contact

 If you have any questions or wish to exercise your personal rights, please contact the following address:

 SWICA Healthcare Organisation

-SWICA updates this data privacy statement occasionally.
-You will always find the most recent version of it on the SWICA website.
+SWICA will update this data privacy statement whenever the provisions change.
+The most recent version of it is available on the SWICA website.

 Contact formDo you have any questions about data protection?
 If so, please send them to us using the form below.
 SWICA's Data Protection Officer will be happy to assist you.

 If you have enquiries about other topics, please use this contact form.
 Thank you.